isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 Permission for objects which belong to one of the objects listed above will have their permissions defined on the parent object.

 These are objects which are much more likely to be treated as a class, rather than individual objects.
-Examples are:
+Examples (including owners) are:

 - Tenants (Space)
 - Library Variable Sets (Space)
 - Accounts (Space)
+- Lifecycles (Space)
 - Certificates (Space)
 - Release (Project)
 - Deployment Process (Project)